Disorders that damage blood vessels to the brain, usually strokes, can cause dementia.

 Strokes can destroy brain tissue by blocking the blood supply to parts of the brain.
 An area of brain tissue that is destroyed is called an infarct.

 Dementia may result from a few large strokes or, more commonly, many small ones.
 Some of these strokes seem minor or may not even be noticed.
-They cause little or no muscle weakness and no paralysis.
 However, people may continue to have small strokes, and after enough brain tissue is destroyed, dementia can develop.
-Thus, vascular dementia may develop before strokes cause severe symptoms or sometimes even any noticeable symptoms.
+Thus, vascular dementia may develop before strokes cause other severe symptoms or sometimes even any noticeable symptoms.

-Unlike dementia caused by Alzheimer disease, vascular dementia may progress in steps.
+Unlike other dementias (which tend to progress continuously), vascular dementia may progress in steps.
 Symptoms may worsen suddenly, then plateau or lessen somewhat.
 They then become worse months or years later when another stroke occurs.
 Dementia that results from many small strokes usually progresses more gradually than that due to a few large strokes.
 The small strokes may be so subtle that dementia may seem to develop gradually and continuously instead of in steps.

 Symptoms can vary depending on what part of the brain is destroyed.
 Usually, some aspects of mental function are not impaired because the strokes destroy tissue in only part of the brain.
 Thus, people may be more aware of their losses and more prone to depression than people with other types of dementia.